-Physical Therapy for Abdominal Adhesions
+Advanced Therapy for Abdominal Scarring and Adhesions

 • Cesarean section (C-section) during childbirth